Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 A single instance of SHA3-512 function processes input message at the rate of ``72 byte / 1096 cycles`` at 316.25MHz.

-The hardware resource utilizations of SHA3-512 is listed in :numref:`tab1SHA3512` below:
+The hardware resource utilizations of SHA3-512 are listed in :numref:`tab1SHA3512` below:

 .. _tab1SHA3512: